CookieDevs/.github/profile/README.md

 Welcome to CookieDevs, the official GitHub organization for all things CookieSong or other projet ( Music , ect ) .
 This organization hosts our ongoing projects and is dedicated to collaboration and innovationt.

 ## 💼 Our Teams
-- @lavecat : Owner and founder of CookieSong
+- @lavecat : Owner and founder of CookieSong / CookieDevs

 ## 📣 Contribution Guidelines